Mika (singer): 2019–2020: My Name Is Michael Holbrook

 The summer of 2020 also saw Mika release a number of collaborations.
 In August, he released Le Coeur Holiday with the French rapper Soprano, with whom he had worked on The Voice France.
 The video for this song was an animated short that featured cartoon versions of the singers in a touching tale of friendship.
 Also in August, Mika duetted with Italian singer Michele Bravi on an updated version of Bella d'estate, originally recorded in 1987 by the singer Mango.
 Rounding out the summer of international collaborations, on 11 September 2020, Mika appeared along with Mexican singer and actress Danna Paola on her single titled Me, Myself.

 Mika sang vocals on one more single around this time, this for the Canadian singer-songwriter Pierre Lapointe.
 The song, "Six Heures d'Avion Nous Séparent", appears on Lapointe's 2020 album Chansons Hivernales.

-Just before Christmas 2020, Mika hosted "Do Re MIKA Sol," a concert to benefit the charity Imagine for Margo, held in the pediatric department of the French Institut Curie.
+Just before Christmas 2020, Mika hosted "Do Re MIKA Sol", a concert to benefit the charity Imagine for Margo, held in the pediatric department of the French Institut Curie.
 The concert was broadcast live on Facebook.
 Mika performed a set of Christmas carols for patients and their families, and hospital staff, accompanied by members of the 100 Voices of Gospel.
 Mika closed out 2020 by performing several times at the Palace of Versailles near Paris.
 In mid-December he performed an intimate live concert with the Royal Opera of Versailles with a variety of classical and other musicians.
 An album of the concert, Mika a l'Opéra Royal de Versailles, was later released in early 2021.
 Mika also performed at the New Year's Eve celebration, La Grande Soirée, filmed at Versailles, which aired on France 2, where he performed an 8-minute opening medley of some of his biggest hits.
+He also ended the program with a medley of his songs, with an array of fireworks and pyrotechnics as backdrop to ring in the new year.